 Nikolas Cruz, identified as Florida high school shooting suspect, reportedly showed warning signs

-The suspected gunman arrested in connection with Wednesday's shooting at a Florida high school which left at least 17 people dead, was identified by the sheriff as 19-year-old Nikolas Cruz.
+The suspected gunman arrested in connection with Wednesday's shooting at a Florida high school, which left at least 17 people dead, was identified by the sheriff as 19-year-old Nikolas Cruz.

-The suspect, a former student at Marjory Stoneman Douglas High School in Parkland, had been expelled for disciplinary reasons, Broward County Sheriff Scott Israel said.
+Officials said the shooter was equipped with a gas mask and smoke grenades — in addition to an AR-15 semi-automatic rifle and multiple magazines — as he allegedly opened fire at Marjory Stoneman Douglas High School in Parkland, which Broward County Sheriff Scott Israel said Cruz had been expelled from for disciplinary reasons.

+A bomb squad from the Palm Beach County Sheriff's Office reportedly plans to serve a search warrant at a mobile home park in Lantana, roughly 30 miles north of Parkland, which WPEC reports is related to the shooting.

+"I think everyone had in their minds if anybody was going to do it, it was going to be him," Olvera said.

+A former classmate told Fox News Wednesday night she recognized the suspected shooter as an employee at a dollar store.

 An Instagram page apparently belonging to Cruz showed pictures of guns and knives.
-The sheriff's office said Wednesday the suspect had an AR-15 semi-automatic rifle and multiple magazines.
+Israel said some of Cruz's social media posts were "very, very disturbing."

 One student told WJXT that “everyone predicted” the shooting, which killed multiple people, according to police.